AntonioCuccarese/override-audio-listener/README.md

 This is a guide to override Audio Listener in Unreal Engine 5 by using a custom PlayerController.

-This new controller, called **MyPlayerController**, will extend the original PlayerController, overriding the audio listener function.
+This new controller, called **MyPlayerController**, will extend the original PlayerController, overriding the position of the audio listener.

+In particular, the audio listener will be placed on the player instead of being placed on the camera.

 ## How to